GndFloor/Ruby-Quest/README.md

   * initializers/* - Any *.rb files in here will be loaded automatically at startup
 * lib/
   * data.rb            - Contains interface to database documents
-  * event.rb           - Useful helpers for processing events like unboxing & boxing
   * event_queue.rb     - Handles the incomming and outgoing event data
   * main_event_loop.rb - Process events or block
   * dispatch_events.rb - Manages dispatching events to the appropriate handlers